Lightstreamer/Lightstreamer-example-Quickstart-client-java/README.md

 *Please, refer to the instructions included in each source file for more details on how to configure and run the tests.*

-A couple of shell/batch files that can be useful to run the ls_client example:
+A couple of shell/batch files that can be useful to run the example:
 * batch command:

 ```cmd